Are you wondering if your therapy constitutes “conspiracy therapy”? Concerned about a family member undergoing therapy with mixed results?

 Dissociative Identity Disorder Treatment

-The client is encouraged to “listen inside” for voices or feelings of supposed alter personalities.
+The therapist asks the client to “listen inside” for voices or feelings of supposed alter personalities.

-The client is encouraged to “map their system,” a process that involves drawing an internal structure of supposed alter personalities and their individual roles with regards to functioning or holding supposed repressed memories.
+The therapist encourages the client to “map their system,” a process that involves drawing an internal structure of supposed alter personalities and their individual roles with regards to functioning or holding supposed repressed memories.